-Interestingly, they are also important for the long-term sprint meetings and represent a crucial part.
+Interestingly, they are also important for long-term sprint meetings and represent a crucial part.

 The participants of the meeting will cover topics such as:

-Many technical or people types of issues may occur, and are ready to be solved.
+Many technical or HR types of issues may occur and will need to be solved as soon as possible.

-Of great assistance in this area may be software that will support not only project management, but also the progress of the project.
-Teodesk offers the possibility of constant monitoring of all the phases of project built-up.
+Of great assistance in this area may be software that will support not only project management but also the progress of the project.

 PMs work with people on a day-to-day basis.
 This requires multiple soft skills.